Quality Comparison: AppIntel AI or from AER

 envelopeAppIntel includes envelope information about each application.
 This includes applicant company, registration date, application type, etc. When orders are received from the AER, none of this information is disclosed except what can be inferred from the text of the documents.

-In the example below, note that AppIntel delivers the production field, registration and disposition dates as well as a description of the pipeline application.
+In the example below, note that AppIntel delivers the production field, registration and disposition dates as well as a description of the pipeline submission.
 None of this information is available for the order from the AER.

 Attachment envelope info